pnnl/cst/run/python/osw_federates/README.md

 **Note that the `copper/run` directory is mounted to the Docker container, so any change made to anything under this directory on gage will change inside of the Docker container as well!**

+**Also note that files cannot be modified within the Docker container.
+You must exit the container, modify the appropriate file within the `copper/run` directory on gage, and then re-enter the Docker container.**

 ### Accessing the Docker constainer

 Ensure that you are logged into gage before proceeding.
 Navigate inside of the Copper repo execute the command `source venv/bin/activate`.
 Ensure the environment is active before proceeding.